top of page

 This is a facilitator resource for running a class on the History of Language specifically designed for the U3A term approach.

-Created by:
+Created by: Oliver

-Biography (aka why this material is credibly curated):
+(aka why this material is credibly curated):

 Game of Chess